catzy007/Bak-Zenfone-C-Firmware/README.md

 Press `Volume down` and plug usb cable

 > This is collection of zenfone c Z007 tools and firmware obtained from public domain.
-All right belong to respectable owner, in this case Intel Corporation and AsusTek Computer Inc
+All rights belong to respectable owner, in this case Intel Corporation and AsusTek Computer Inc